Sunilvuta9/Home-Work-5/README.md

 ---

-# Part A — Short Answers (How I Solved This Section)
+# Part A — Short Answers

 For this section, I wrote all answers concisely (2–3 lines each) while clearly explaining the required concepts.
 Below is how I approached each group of questions.